Disclosure: This article may contain affiliate links – you don’t pay anything extra, but we may get a small commission if you purchase something

 Have you been to Puerto Rico?
 What are your recommendations?If you have any comments, questions, or if you want to share your experience, use the comment section below.

 Find a hotel in Puerto Rico now:

 Louise is the founder of TheAdventureLand.com, where she and her associates blog about Outdoor experiences, tips & tricks that will help you have an exciting adventure.
 She is also a tour guide of travel company where she learned many things about wilderness.
 “Let’s pack our bags and explore the world!”.
-Follow her on Twitter and on Google+.
+Follow her on Twitter.

 Puerto Rico trip planning: Plan your trip with ViaHero (5% discount courtesy of Earth’s Attractions – use EARTHSATTRACTIONS as coupon code)